Yandex Cloud

 text, the tool extracts "article":"quantity" pairs and returns them in JSON structure format.

-4. Under Tool parameters, specify the names, types, and text descriptions of parameters the tool will use.
+4. Under Tool parameters, specify the names, types, and text descriptions of the parameters the tool will use.

 JSON schema: